 Retrofit for earthquakes

 Chaffey Joint Union High School District has determined that a comprehensive strategic plan is essential to assess facilities at each high school and identifies the needed improvements utilizing the basic principles:

-Quality Learning Environment – The Facilities Master Plan identifies the essential improvements to achieve a high quality environment for learning, provides for safety and security provisions that reflect caring and respect for each student and staff.
+The Facilities Master Plan identifies the essential improvements to achieve a high quality environment for learning, and provides safety and security provisions that reflect caring and respect for each student and staff.